 Despite the titular ultimatum ‘Woodstock or Bust’, the film focuses more on it’s journey than the destination.
 DeLacy and Shields both have angelic singing voices, and carry off the performance scenes with such confidence that you really start to believe that Mer’ and Lor’ might just make it if they can just find their way to the festival.
 But the story isn’t really about Woodstock, it’s about the evolution of these young women’s friendship, which you come to be very invested in over the lean 90 minute runtime.

 There are a few moments of tonal confusion.
 The bulk of the film is this frothy and warm buddy story.
 Yet Bloom also reaches for moments of real drama, some of which land and some don’t.
 As mentioned, there’s a recurring thread about the impact of the Vietnam war on the American people, which is for the most part handled with grace.
-But there are other scenes that feel like they’ve been dropped in from a different movie.
-Certain moments like Meryl’s encounter with a sleazy mechanic feel quite jarring alongside the overall warmth of the film.

 On the whole, I had a really good time with Woodstock or Bust.
 It’s campy, charming and incredibly nostalgic.
 A few scenes don’t work, but the vast majority do, which is mostly down to the strength of Meg Delacy and Willow Shields’ performances.